2023

 People appreciate efforts that are fun as well as impactful

-Conveying a strong narrative about each effort and giving the impression of real people and community for users to connect with
+Convey a strong emotional narrative about each effort and provide impressions of real people and community

-Infusing the site with fun micro-interactions that encourage exploration and further engagement by the users
+Infuse the site with fun micro-interactions that encourage exploration and further engagement

-Encouraging involvement by offering the ability to either get involved directly or simply provide financial support
+Encourage involvement by offering the ability to either get involved directly with the organization or provide financial support